I’ll be a big noise

 With all that hardware inside, it is hardly surprising that the OnePlus 8 Pro turns in a great performance.
 That display is an excellent one, although it does not make colors pop like the ones on Samsung’s flagships or the Xiaomi Mi 10.
 It is terrific for watching videos and playing games, though, with the very good dual speakers adding to the whole multimedia experience.
 Of course, with that processor and RAM, you can be assured of running anything from PUBG to Call of Duty without any problems whatsoever.

 Does the 120 Hz refresh rate make a massive difference?
 Well, we have heard colleagues say it does, but we are still not sure just how much in terms of general usage, although it does seem to scroll very briskly indeed (social network scrollers will just love it).
-Speaking for ourselves, we struggled to see a very clear difference between 60 Hz and 90 Hz and the difference between 90 Hz and 120 Hz is not that clear either unless you are in scrolling mode.
-A small point to note is that the display resolution is set by default to full HD+, rather than Quad HD+ – do tweak it if you want the full display experience.
-Honestly, even without that refresh rate hype, this is a very good display and we can see some folks preferring it even over the ones on Samsung’s flagships because the colors seem more realistic and not too dazzle-y.
+Speaking for ourselves, we struggled to see a very clear difference between 60 Hz and 90 Hz, and the difference between 90 Hz and 120 Hz is not that clear either unless you are in scrolling mode.
+A small point to note is that the display resolution is set by default to full HD+ rather than Quad HD+ – do tweak it if you want the full display experience.
+Honestly, even without that refresh rate hype, this is a very good display, and we can see some folks preferring it even over the ones on Samsung’s flagships because the colors seem more realistic and not too dazzle-y.

-Which brings us to the cameras, which have always been a slightly iffy factor in OnePlus history.
+This brings us to the cameras, which have always been a slightly iffy factor in OnePlus history.
 And that does not change here as well.
 As in the case of the previous Pro devices, the cameras in the OnePlus 8 Pro are the best we have seen on a OnePlus device.
 But they are still just a step below the likes of the Galaxy S20 Ultra, the Pixel 4, and the iPhone 11 Pro.
-The 48-megapixel main sensor is fantastic in daylight, delivering very pleasant if slightly saturated shots, and well, its depth of field made us wonder if we even needed to use the slightly inconsistent portrait mode.
+The 48-megapixel main sensor is fantastic in daylight, delivering very pleasant if slightly saturated, shots, and well, its depth of field made us wonder if we even needed to use the slightly inconsistent portrait mode.
 Beyond that, however, things get a little inconsistent.

-Telephoto performance is decent but not exceptional with details getting blurred and the ultrawide is fantastic in detail but for some reason tends to lose some colors.
+Telephoto performance is decent but not exceptional with details getting blurred, and the ultrawide is fantastic in detail but for some reason tends to lose some colors.
 Video quality is very good, but not a huge step forward from the 7T Pro – the sound is something that still needs work.
-There are filters in the interface (the video crowd will love them) and there is also face recognition for pets (dogs and cats).
+There are filters in the interface (the video crowd will love them), and there is also face recognition for pets (dogs and cats).
 All in all, these are very good cameras, but just a step away from greatness.
 As always, we have a feeling that we are going to get the best out of these cameras after a few software updates.

 [Click here for full resolution pictures]